TheOdinProject/curriculum/ruby_programming/automated_testing/test_driven_development.md

 end
 ~~~

-Then write the minimum functionality required to make the tests pass:
+Run the test to make sure it fails like you expect, then write the minimum functionality required to make the tests pass:

 ~~~rb
 class Square